 Six Flags Great Adventure will issue a complimentary return ticket to enjoy the park another day if a power failure or severe weather causes the shut down of the majority of the rides at our Park for more than 90 minutes at a time.
 You must present your original Six Flags Great Adventure one-day ticket stub or receipt with the correct date to the Guest Relations Office in order to receive a free return ticket.
 Tickets are non-refundable.

 Safety is our number-one priority.
 Guests with certain body proportions, or of certain heights and/or weights, may not be able to enjoy certain rides if the safety restraints will not operate as designed.
 Specific ride information is available at the ride and at the Ride Information Center.
 For your convenience, a one-time height check is available at the Ride Information Center, located on the left side, outside the main entrance so our smaller guests don’t have to be re-measured at each attraction.

 There is an inherent risk in participating in any amusement ride.
-We expect riders to exercise good judgment and act in a responsible manner.
-Guests must also obey all oral and written warnings and properly use all ride safety equipment provided.
-Guests who do not comply with ride rules may be ejected from the park without refund.
-Please refer to specific guidelines posted at the entrance of every ride.
+We expect riders to exercise good judgement and act in a responsible manner.
+Guests must also obey all oral and written warnings and properly use ride safety equipment provided.
+Guests that do not comply with ride rules may be ejected from the park without refund.
+Please read the specific guidelines posted at each entrance of the rides.